NAUGATUCK — Graduation will take its toll on the Naugatuck girls tennis team, but head coach Jose Sendra has some underclassmen waiting in the wings.

 “We have faced Greenwich, New Canaan, Simsbury, Farmington before in the Class L. Woodstock is a good team, but I thought we played well against them.”

-The Greyhounds (14-4) will lose six seniors to graduation: singles players Floraine Evardo, Kelly Murphy and Diana Velasco, doubles player Lori Dietz and senior Syeda Sultana.
+The Greyhounds (14-4) will lose five seniors to graduation: singles players Floraine Evardo, Kelly Murphy and Diana Velasco, doubles player Lori Dietz and senior Syeda Sultana.

 “We are losing some talented singles players,” Sendra said.
 “With Floraine, Kelly and Diana there will be some big shoes to fill.
 We do return five solid players with Kelly Carr being our number one.